COVID-19: Target Cutting Store Hours, Dedicating Time For Elderly, Vulnerable Shoppers

-Target has announced adjustments to its business hours and other measures amid the outbreak of the novel coronavirus (COVID-19).
+Target has announced adjustments to its business hours and other measures amid the outbreak of the novel coronavirus (COVID-19) outbreak.

 Beginning Wednesday, March 18, all its stores will close by 9 p.m. local time daily, which will provide workers additional time for cleaning and restocking each day, the company said in a statement.